annamcabee/Mitre-Attack-API/README.md

 # Mitre-Attack-API
-Python library to interact with the MITRE attack framework via the MITRE API
+Python library to interact with the MITRE attack framework

 # About
-The MITRE Attack API python project provides a way for people to easily access data from the MITRE attack framework.
+The MITRE Attack API python package provides a way for people to easily access data from the MITRE attack framework.
 With this project, you can manipulate data provided by the MITRE API.
 The "AttackAPI" object has the following methods:

 | Method        | Method Details           |
 | ------------- |-------------|